 We all know the usual list of technical tests and coding interviews you can run with candidates – but the real value comes from asking holistic/culture questions.
 You can teach a software engineer new skills, but you can’t teach culture fit.
 By asking these questions, you can identify the ones that best suit your requirements from those who are not the right fit for your business.

-Here are the questions you should be asking before you hire a software engineer.
+Here are the questions you should be asking before you hire a successful software engineer.

 1. How Much Experience Do You Have?